Maercusxch/eJPT_Notes/2_Assessment Methodologies/02_Footprinting & Scanning.md

 ### Packets

-The primary goal of networking is the exchange information between networked computers; this information is transferred by packets.
-Packets are nothing but streams of bits running as electric signals on physical media used for data transmission(Ethernet, Wi-Fi etc).
+The primary goal of networking is the exchange of information between networking computers; this information is transferred by packets.
+Packets are more nothing but streams of bits running as electric signals on physical media used for data transmission(Ethernet, Wi-Fi etc).
 These electrical signals are then interpreted as bits (zeros and ones) that make up the information.
 ![Packets](https://github.com/user-attachments/assets/c6040f83-2172-434a-ac42-d3d1515fb712)

 - **Header:** The header contains information about the packet, such as its origin and destination IP addresses